skiphansen/panog2_dz22/README.md

 - DVI-D port for second monitor
 - digital screen controller with microprocessor for storing 12 different display modes

+## Differences from G2

+1. The red/green/blue LEDs on the G2 are not present, the LCD controller controls the LEDs behind the power switch.
+2. The G2's DVI output drives the LCD controller.
+3. The G2's mini HDMI second monitor connector is a DVI connector.

 ## LCD interface

 It appears that the DZ22 uses the same bitfile and basic design as a "normal"